 - This beef and cabbage casserole can be stored, unbaked, for up to two days in the fridge.
 Add the cheese in the last few minutes of baking.
 Once cooked, store leftovers covered in the fridge; it's best eaten the next day.

 - The casserole can also be frozen when uncooked.
-Follow the recipe as written, but don't preheat the oven and line the casserole dish with plastic wrap.
-Assemble the casserole and let cool.
+Follow the recipe as written, but don't preheat the oven, and line the casserole dish with plastic wrap.
+Assemble the casserole and let it cool.
 Cover with plastic wrap and freeze.
 Once frozen solid, remove the casserole from the dish and wrap it in aluminum foil or place it in a zip-top bag or freezer-safe container.
 Label and use within a couple of months.
 Add 10 to 20 minutes to the cooking time and add the cheese in the last few minutes of baking.